Ouranosinc/scen_workflow_afr/README.md

   a single cell;
 - improved the color map in the bias plot (quantile mapping function diagram) so that white is centered at zero;
 - fixed a bug introduce in v1.4.0 (maps were identical for different centiles);
-- standardized the attributes of NetCDF files produced (longitude, latitude, time, units, etc.).
+- standardized the attributes of data files produced (longitude, latitude, time, units, etc.).

-### v1.4.2 (under developement)
+### v1.4.2

 Implemented features:
 - updated the algorithm of the 'rain_season_start' index to detect a start if an amount of precipitation above 'thresh_wet' is received over a period between 1 to 'window_wet' days, as long as it rains on the first of these days.
-- added functions to analyze spatial (i.e. stations) and temporal coverage (i.e. number of years with sufficient data) of the CanSWE dataset;
 - added functions to generate Taylor diagrams.
 These diagrams are useful to compare reference and simulation data;
-- modified the in which the difference between reference and bias-adjusted simulation data is calculated (monthly rather than daily frequency);
+- modified the frequency for which the difference between reference and bias-adjusted simulation data is calculated (monthly rather than daily frequency);
+- now reading NetCDF or Zarr file extensions and saving in either of these formats using the keyword 'f_data_out'.
+- added a module to evaluate the amount of data available in observation datasets (compatible with CanSWE and MELCC);
+- renamed project/directory 'dashboard' to 'scen_workflow_afr_dashboard' ;
+- improved the way in which the 'sim_excepts' and 'var_sim_excepts' are considered ; the climate indices and visual elements are not calculated/produced if a simulation or variable-simulation is specified in either of these two lists ;
+- improved the robustness when calculating climate indices ; the script will not crash if the configuration file asks to calculate a climate index, but the required data (climate scenarios and/or climate indices) are not available, but will simply skip this step of the analysis ;
+- now closing the dataset right after calling the function 'mf_open_dataset' to prevent files from staying open ; this does not replace the necessity for the 'ulimit -n' parameter to be large enough (default value of 1024).

 ## Contributing